The PR Video for Edo Houki

 The process involves wrapping hemp thread around the stems and tying them tightly.

-You can see this manufacturing process in the footage from 0:21.
+You can see this crafting process in the video at 0:21.

 It may seem easy, but it requires a lot of experience and skill.